 Laboratory facilities for radioisotope work must be approved by the Radiation Protection Service prior to the issuing of the permit (see sect.
 220.127.116.11).

 A radioisotope permit does not normally cover the off-campus use of radioactive materials; for such use, a separate approval is required from the UTRPA.
 Contact the RPS for details.

 An application form must be completed prior to the issuing of an internal radioisotope permit.
 The application form and a guide to the completion of a radioisotope permit application are available from the RPS website or office.
 Upon completion, the form is returned to the RPS office for review and approval by the UTRPA.
 If appropriate, a valid permit may then be issued by the UTRPA.

 In order to approve a permit, the UTRPA may require copies of supporting documentation and evidence of previous experience.
 The permit application will require the approval and signature of the departmental chair of the prospective Permit Holder.

 If a laboratory has not been previously approved, it will require an inspection by the RPS.
 All radioisotope laboratories must conform to CNSC Regulatory Guide GD-52 or updated regulation.
 Each laboratory must be inspected and corrective action may be required before the use of radioactive materials is permitted in the laboratory.

 A permit application requires the signature of the Chairperson of the UTRPA or their delegate for approval.
-The final person to evaluate the permit application is the Senior Health and Safety Officer or delegate, who will review the comments of the UTRPA, and assign the conditions to the permit.
+The final person to evaluate the permit application is the Designated Radiation Safety Officer Safety Officer or delegate, who will review the comments of the UTRPA, and assign the conditions to the permit.